 - If you could instantly be transported into any fictional world, which would you choose and why?

-- If you have four ingredients.
+- You have four ingredients.
 You can only eat variations and combinations of those four things for the rest of your life.
-Which four things do you choose?
-Why do you choose each item, and what do you make?
+Which four do you choose?
+Why do you select each item, and what do you make?

 - Write a letter to your next boss telling them why they should hire you and pay you more than the job listing offers.